OBDS-Training/Help/content/en/docs/linux/essentials/commands/index.md

 ![Manual page for the 'pwd' command.](man-pwd.png)

 {{< alert icon="👉" text="The manual page is open in an interactive viewer in the Terminal application.
-To close that interactive viewer, press the `Q` key." />}}
+To close that interactive viewer, press the 'Q' key." />}}

-Incidentally -- perhaps confusingly -- the reference manual page for the command `man` is opened as follows:
+Incidentally, the reference manual page for the command `man` is opened as follows:

 ```bash
 man man